· Real Estate Ledger Team · 5 min read

 Which platform is cheaper for a single property?

-Real Estate Ledger is less expensive for a single property.
-Its Basic plan costs $9.99 per year compared to HomeZada Premium at $59.99 per year.
+Real Estate Ledger is free for up to 10 properties, so it is less expensive than HomeZada Premium at $59.99 per year.
 HomeZada does have a free Essentials tier, but it is limited to inventory and news features and does not include document management, maintenance scheduling, or reports.

 Can I use HomeZada and Real Estate Ledger together?